-- 10 Fuel Gauge.
+- 10 -Fuel Gauge.
 This dashboard section displays the current gas remaining in the tank.
 'F' indicates full.
 'E' indicates stand-by fuel.
-When the indicator enters the red area, the fuel must be added as soon as possible. - Odometer / Trip / Rpm / Hour / Brightness Display.
-This dashboard section can be toggled using the 'SEL' button to display; 'ODO' -The accumulated vehicle distance traveled, 'TRIP' The trip distance traveled, 'RPM' The engine speed in Revolutions Per Minute (RPM), 'V' Voltage, 'H'-The engine hour meter records the engine running time, 'L-I-g-H-5' Dashboard brightness (5 levels). - 12 Speedometer.
-This dashboard section can be toggled to display the vehicle speed in Kilometers per hour (Km/h) or Miles Per Hour (MPH). - 13 Clock.
-This dashboard section can be adjusted to the correct time using the 'ADJ' button. - Oil Pressure Warning.
-This dashboard section displays when the engine oil pressure is abnormal, and is off when oil pressure is normal. - 4WD Indicator.
+When the indicator enters the red area, the fuel that remains could last (at slow speed on level ground) for up to 50km (31 Miles).
+Fuel must be added as soon as possible. - 11 -Odometer / Trip / Rpm / Hour / Brightness Display.
+This dashboard section can be toggled using the 'SEL' button to display; 'ODO' -The accumulated vehicle distance traveled, 'TRIP' The trip distance traveled, 'RPM' The engine speed in Revolutions Per Minute (RPM), 'V' Voltage, 'H'-The engine hour meter records the engine running time, 'L-I-g-H-5' Dashboard brightness (5 levels). - -Speedometer.
+This dashboard section can be toggled to display the vehicle speed in Kilometers per hour (Km/h) or Miles Per Hour (MPH). - 13 -Clock.
+This dashboard section can be adjusted to the correct time using the 'ADJ' button. - 14 -Oil Pressure Warning.
+This dashboard section displays when the engine oil pressure is abnormal, and is off when oil pressure is normal. - 15 -4WD Indicator.
 This dashboard section corresponds to the drive method chosen on the right-hand control.
 The front differential contains the synchronizing component that signals the display.